Search by product or news title.

 Price in Nepal: NPR 9,96,900

 The T352X is arguably the most well-rounded motorcycle in the entire lineup.
-It's an entry-level adventure tourer built around a 349cc parallel-twin engine producing 41 horsepower and 31.5 Nm of torque, figures that place it firmly in capable territory for Nepal's mix of city traffic, highway runs, and mountain roads.
+It's an entry-level adventure tourer built around a 349.2cc liquid-cooled parallel-twin (DOHC, 8-valve) engine producing 41 horsepower at 10,500 rpm and 31.5 Nm of torque at 8,500 rpm, figures that place it firmly in capable territory for Nepal's mix of city traffic, highway runs, and mountain roads.

 What makes the T352X stand out isn't just the engine.
 It's the package around it.
-Long-travel suspension handles broken surfaces without drama.
+Long-travel 41mm USD forks with 160mm of front travel handle broken surfaces without drama.
 A Bosch ABS system includes a specific off-road mode for loose terrain.
-The 7-inch TFT display offers navigation and smartphone connectivity.
-And an 18-liter fuel tank gives it a claimed range of up to 400 kilometers, which means Kathmandu to Pokhara and back without a fuel stop in the right conditions.
+The 7-inch TFT display offers navigation and smartphone connectivity via Morbidelli Connect, with built-in GPS tracking, anti-theft remote shutdown, and an SOS button.
+An 18-liter fuel tank gives it a claimed range of up to 400 kilometers, which means Kathmandu to Pokhara and back without a fuel stop in the right conditions.

 Key Features:

-• 7-inch TFT display with navigation and connectivity
+• 7-inch TFT display with navigation and Morbidelli Connect

 • Locally assembled in Parsa